 Medieval manuscript showing Latin text and an ornate illustration of the letter A.

-Explore the classical Latin language in its cultural context on this weekend course.
+Explore the classical Latin language in its cultural context via this online course.

 Medieval manuscript showing Latin text and an ornate illustration of the letter A.